Mirak005/ChatApp/README.md

 # ChatApp
 Server-stream-event (HTML , CSS , javaScript , nodejs , expreejs)

-Warning : this is an experiment to produce a prototype of a chat application for educational purposes
+this is an experiment to produce a prototype of a chat application for educational purposes :p :p :p

 1-npm install